 -The nature of the interests affected and the extent to which they are affected by the wrongdoing disclosed.
 Disclosures of serious wrongdoing affecting important interests are more likely to meet the test.

 -The alleged identity of the wrongdoer.
 The larger or more prominent the organisation, the more likely a disclosure about it will be in the public interest.

-Finally, the CA flagged that the test is whether the individual has a “reasonable belief” that the disclosures are in the public interest.
-This belief must be genuine, but there can be more than one reasonable view and there is no need for it to be the only or the predominant reason for making the disclosure.
+The correct test is whether an individual has a “reasonable belief” that the disclosures are in the public interest and “tends to show” one or more of the “relevant failures” set out above.
+This belief must be genuine, but there can be more than one reasonable views depending on what anyone else might have believed in the same circumstances.

 Who does the law protect?

 You are protected as an employee, but also as a worker , which includes freelancers, agency staff, and directors.
 The categories of workers who are protected is very wide.

 If you need to make a protected disclosure, the following applies:-